-Piadina is a thin yeast-free Italian flatbread that you can fill with anything you like and enjoy for a light lunch, snack, or dinner.
+Piadina is a thin yeast-free flatbread from Italy similar to a flour tortilla wrap you can fill with anything you like and enjoy for a light lunch, snack, or dinner.

-Our recipe is easy to make, with four simple ingredients: flour, water, olive oil, and salt.
+Our recipe is easy to make on a nonstick or cast iron skillet and with four simple ingredients: flour, water, olive oil, and salt.

 Check out our best Italian recipe collection!

-From our recipe, you can expect a soft, thin, rollable, foldable, and easy-to-make Italian flatbread.
+From our recipe, you can expect a soft, thin, rollable, foldable, and easy-to-make piadina.

-- Flour: all-purpose flour or bread flour are best.
-You can also do it with half all-purpose and half whole-wheat flour, but the flatbread will turn out dry and harder to fold.
+You can also do it with half all-purpose and half whole-wheat flour, but the flatbread will turn out harder to fold.

-- Olive oil: piadina is traditionally made with lard, but nowadays most people prefer to make it with extra virgin olive oil.
+Piadina was traditionally made with lard, but nowadays, most people prefer to make it with extra virgin olive oil.
 We also do it like that.

 Equipment

-To make piadina you will need a clean worktop, a bowl, and a rolling pin to shape and flatten the dough.
+To make piadina, you will need a clean worktop, a bowl, and a rolling pin to shape and flatten the dough and a nonstick or cast iron skillet to cook it.

 Instructions